EdmuTran/Portfolio/Data Collection and Analysis on Competitive Games/Intro.md

 # What This Project is About
-This project aims to improve my gameplay in a strategy game through the use
+This project aims to improve my gameplay in the strategy game Warhammer: Total War.

+## Ranked Matchmaking Ladder

+## Game Screenshot to excel

+## Player Ranking List Via Online Tournament Data